cmp-202/ssh2shell/README.md

   readyMessage:        "Ready",     //optional default "Ready"
   closedMessage:       "Closed",    //optional default "Closed"

-  //optional event handlers which define the default event handlers for the host
+  //optional event handlers which replace the default event handlers for the host
-  //event handlers added to the instance will be triggered for every host in a multi host configuration
+  //event handlers added to the only apply to that host object
-  onCommandProcessing: function( command, response, sshObj, stream ) {
+  onCommandProcessing: function( command, response, sshObj, stream, self ) {
-   //optional code to run during the procesing of a command
+   //onCommandProcessing is triggered with every data received event (one character) from the host until a prompt is detected.
-   //command is the command being run
+   //command is the command being run if there is one
-   //response is the text buffer that is still being loaded with each data event
+   //response is the text buffer that is being loaded with each data event
-   //sshObj is this object and gives access to the current set of commands
+   //sshObj is this object and gives access to the current set of commands and other settings
-   //stream object allows stream.write() access if a command requires a response outside the normal command flow.
+   //stream object allows stream.write() access if a responce test identifies a response outside the normal command flow is required.
-  },
+   //self gives access to the instance object and its api.
+Replaces `this` in host functions },

-  onCommandComplete:   function( command, response, sshObj ) {
+  onCommandComplete:   function( command, response, sshObj, self ) {
    //optional code to run on the completion of a command
-   //response is the full response from the command completed
+   //response is the full response from the host
-   //sshObj is this object and gives access to the current set of commands },
+   //sshObj is this object and gives access to the current set of commands and other settings
+   //self gives access to the instance object and its api.
+Replaces `this` in host functions },

-  onCommandTimeout:    function(command, response, stream, connection) {
+  onCommandTimeout:    function(command, response, stream, connection, self) {
    //optional code for responding to command timeout
    //command is the last command run or "" if no prompt has been detected yet
    //response is the text response from the command up to it timing out